-How can you make the most out of this season?
+How can you make the most out of your day?
 Why not start at the beginning?
 Specifically, the beginning of your day.
 Mastering your morning routine will put you ahead of the pack and also make you a whole lot happier.
 This post will highlight 9 of our best morning routine habits to jumpstart your day.

 1. Get enough sleep